 What should you look for in a power rack if you want to strength train in the comfort of your own home?

-- ROGUE R-4 POWER RACK
+- ROGUE R-4 POWER RACK (best of the best)

 - ROGUE RE-4 ECHO RACK

 - ROGUE RE-3 ECHO RACK

 What is a Power Rack?

 A power rack, squat rack, or power cage, is a steel cage that resembles the skeleton of an old phone booth.

 The steel cage itself is used for a weight training.

 Read Also: What are some good barbell exercises?

 Depending on the specs of the individual model, a power rack will probably contain pins or catch bars that can be adjusted as needed for different exercises.

 A power rack is a free standing piece of equipment.